-As a virtual infrastructure administrator or other IT professional, you use Workload Balance functions to identify points of resource contention.
-In this scenario, you manually run a rebalance action to relieve CPU demand.
+As a virtual infrastructure administrator or other IT professional, you use Workload Optimization functions to identify points of resource contention or imbalance.
+In this example, you manually run an optimization action to consolidate demand.

-Ensure that you have all required permissions to access the Workload Balance UI and manage vCenter Server objects.
+Ensure that you have all required permissions to access the Workload Optimization UI and manage vCenter Server objects.

-- Click Workload Balance in the left pane.
+- Click Workload Optimization in the Optimize Performance column.

-- Based on the available data, you determine a rebalance action is required.
+- Based on the available data, you determine an optimization action is required.

 Table 1.
 Panes and Widgets

-- Click REBALANCE in the Is Workload Balanced? pane.
+- Click OPTIMIZE NOW in the Workload Optimization pane.

-The system creates a rebalancing plan, which depicts BEFORE and (projected) AFTER workload statistics for the rebalance action.
+The system creates an optimization plan, which depicts BEFORE and (projected) AFTER workload statistics for the optimization action.

-- Review the rebalance moves, then click BEGIN ACTION.
+- Review the optimization moves, then click BEGIN ACTION.

 The system runs the compute and storage resource moves.

-The rebalancing action moved compute and storage resources from an overloaded cluster to other clusters in the data center, thus reducing demand on any single cluster.
+The optimization action moved compute and storage resources from some clusters to other clusters in the data center, and so freed up a host on one cluster.

-The Workload Balance page refreshes every five minutes.
-Depending on when you run a rebalancing action, the system might not reflect the result for up to five minutes, or longer when longer-running actions extend the processing time.
+The Workload Optimization page refreshes every five minutes.
+Depending on when you run an optimization action, the system might not reflect the result for up to five minutes, or longer when longer-running actions extend the processing time.

 What to do next

-To confirm that your rebalance action was finished, go to the Recent Tasks page by selecting Administration on the menu, and clicking in the left pane.
+To confirm that your optimization action was completed, go to the Recent Tasks page by selecting Administration on the top menu, and clicking in the left pane.
 In the Recent Tasks page, use the Status function on the menu bar to locate your action by its status.
 You can also search using a range of filters.
-For example, first filter on Starting Time and scroll to the time when you began the action, then select the Object Name filter and enter the name of one of the VMs in the rebalance plan.
+For example, first filter on Starting Time and scroll to the time when you began the action, then select the Object Name filter.
+Finally, enter the name of one of the VMs in the rebalance plan.